Manhunt (2019 TV series): Development

 The series is written by screenwriter Ed Whitmore, based on the memoirs of real-life former Met police detective DCI Colin Sutton.

 On 6 March 2019, the show was renewed for a second series, initially to premiere in 2020.
 The second series was confirmed by ITV in November 2020, with a premiere date of 20 September 2021.

+In November of that year, the real-life Colin Sutton and chief writer Ed Whitmore discussed the possibility of a third series.